tbguest/coaching-site/README.md

 # wildoceancoaching.ca

-Coaching business landing page for a freelance client.
+Landing page for a freelance client.

 - Built with Next.js
 - All content managed by the client in Prismic CMS